 This might sound strange, but whitewashing the roof with some light colors actually works in bringing down the indoor temperature by 5-10 degrees.
 Also, not just the indoors of the homes, if all the surfaces in a city are painted white, they can considerably bring the temperature down for the entire surrounding.
 This interesting technique is an ancient one, which is still used in parched regions like Rajasthan.

-All you would need to do is apply a single coat of good quality exterior paint which is water-proof on your building roof every two-three years depending upon the amount of rain received in the region you stay.
+All you would need to do is apply a single coat of good quality exterior paint that is water-proof on your building roof every two-three years depending upon the amount of rain received in the region you stay.

 4. Rooftop Garden

 Did you know?
 Rooftop gardens can be installed on large and small commercial/residential buildings and even on vehicles having a roof.
 These interesting gardens help in creating a refreshing pollution-free environment and act as a mobile indoor air purifier – especially in congested cities where we stay.
 The thick layer of soil helps in cooling down the air below the roof automatically.